opus1993/pubrepo/content/post/2021-04-09-data-evangelist-part-7/index.md

 We often miss the big opportunities.
 Maybe the language we apply around data curation and expertise is a barrier to creating value for customers.
 This brief post will cover a few thoughts on

--   Teaming up to Innovate,
+-   Teaming up to Innovate in the Garage,
 -   A Data Science Generalist Role,
 -   Survival Analysis,
 -   Upcoming Events,